 Though incorporated as a university since its beginning, Boston College did not begin to fill out the dimensions of its University charter until the 1920s, with the inauguration of the Graduate School of Arts and Sciences, the Law School, and the Evening College, today the James A. Woods, S.J., College of Advancing Studies.
-The 1930s saws the introduction of the Graduate School of Social Work and the College of Business Administration—today the Wallace E. Carroll School of Management.
+The 1930s saws the introduction of the Graduate School of Social Work (now the Boston College School of Social Work) and the College of Business Administration—today the Wallace E. Carroll School of Management.
 The School of Nursing—named in honor of William F. Connell in 2003—and the School of Education--today named for Carolyn A. and Peter S. Lynch—followed in 1947 and 1952, respectively.
 The Graduate School of Arts and Sciences first offered doctoral programs in 1952, followed by the graduate schools of Education, Nursing, Management and the Social Work.
 By 1970 all undergraduate programs had become coeducational, and today women comprise more than half of the University's enrollment.

 In 1974, Boston College acquired a 40-acre site, 1.5 miles from the Chestnut Hill Campus, which had been owned by Newton College of the Sacred Heart.
 The land is the present site of the Boston College Law School and of residence halls housing some 800 freshmen.
 Thirty years later, the University acquired a 65-acre parcel from the Boston Archdiocese, just across Commonwealth Avenue in Brighton.
 The Brighton Campus now hosts the School of Theology and Ministry, which was established in 2008, after the re-affiliation of the Weston Jesuit School of Theology with Boston College and its Institute of Religious Education and Pastoral Ministry.